-The term "Métis" is used broadly to describe people with mixed First Nation and European ancestry who identify themselves as Métis, distinct from Indian, Inuit or non-Aboriginal people.
-(Many Canadians have mixed Aboriginal and non-Aboriginal ancestry, but not all identify themselves as Métis).
+The term "Métis" is used broadly to describe people with mixed First Nation and European ancestry who identify themselves as Métis, distinct from Indian, Inuit or non-Indigenous people.
+(Many Canadians have mixed Indigenous and non-Indigenous ancestry, but not all identify themselves as Métis).

-The term "half-breed" was used almost exclusively by the federal government throughout the late nineteenth and early twentieth centuries when referring to Métis people.
+Although unacceptable today, the term "half-breed" was used almost exclusively by the federal government throughout the late nineteenth and early twentieth centuries when referring to the Métis people.

 Therefore, when doing research in Canadian government records databases and when consulting original documents from this period you will obtain better results if you use the term "half-breed".